-- i) Dispense dilutions of serum in growth medium (Eagle's MEM, 5% FBS and antibiotics) in 50 μl volumes into duplicate wells of a microtitre plate.
-The FBS must be free from both BVDV and antibodies to it.
+- i) Dispense dilutions of serum in growth medium (Eagle's MEM, 5-10% FBS and antibiotics) in 50 μl volumes into duplicate wells of a microtitre plate.
+The FBS must be free from both ruminant pestiviruses and antibodies to BVDV and other pestiviruses.
 A third well should be included for each sample.
 This well contains serum and not virus and is used as a serum control (for cytotoxicity and/or nonspecific staining). - ii) Add 50 μl of virus suspension to the wells, diluted in growth medium to contain approximately 100 TCID50 (50% tissue culture infective dose)/50 μl, and mix the contents on a microplate shaker for 20 seconds.
 A commonly used virus is CSF Alfort 187 (genotype 1.1).
-Although there is only one CSFV serotype, it is recommended that recent genotypes or field virus isolates circulating in the country or relevant other countries should also be used as antibody titres can vary depending on the virus genotype used in the assay. - iii) Incubate the plates in a CO2 incubator in a moist chamber for 1 hour at 37°C. - iv) Add to all wells 50 μ l of growth medium containing 2 \times 105 PK-15 cells/ml. - v) Back titrate the virus and incubate together with the neutralisation plate. - vi) Allow the cells to grow at 37°C in 5% CO2 to become confluent, usually within 3-4 days.
+Although there is only one CSFV serotype, it is strongly recommended that recent genotypes or field virus isolates circulating in the country or relevant other countries should also be used as antibody titres can vary depending on the virus genotype used in the assay.
+Vaccine strains can also be used as recommended viruses, given the safety concerns regarding laboratory operations.

-- vii) Discard the growth medium and rinse the plates once in 0.15 M NaCl or PBS. - viii) Drain the plates by blotting on a towel. - ix) The cell monolayers may be fixed, and the virus inactivated, in one of several ways: - a) The plates are incubated for 45 minutes at 37°C, and then for at least a further 45 minutes at -20°C. The plates are removed from the freezer, the wells are filled with 100 μl 4% paraformaldehyde in PBS and reincubated for 5-10 minutes at room temperature.
+- iii) Incubate the plates in a CO2 incubator in a moist chamber for 1 hour at 37°C. - iv) Add to all wells 50 μ l of growth medium containing 2 × 105 PK-15 cells/ml. - v) Back titrate the virus and incubate together with the neutralisation plate. - vi) Allow the cells to grow at 37°C in 5% CO2 to become confluent, usually within 3-4 days. - vii) Discard the growth medium and rinse the plates once in 0.15 M NaCl or PBS. - viii) Drain the plates by blotting on a towel. - x) The cell monolayers may be fixed, and the virus inactivated, in one of several ways: - a) The plates are incubated for 45 minutes at 37°C, and then for at least a further 45 minutes at -20°C. The plates are removed from the freezer, the wells are filled with 100 μl 4% paraformaldehyde in PBS and re-incubated for 5-10 minutes at room temperature.
 The paraformaldehyde is discarded and the plates are rinsed with 0.15 M NaCl;